dbvisel/blurbsy/README.md

 ## TODO:

+ * figure out a way to get this information automatically?
  * on build, pull in book information from the LibraryThing API ( https://www.librarything.com/services/ )?
 Not sure how good that data is aside from covers.